RishuRajan/MiniProject-Grayscale-to-Binary-Image/README.md

 # Project-Grayscale to Binary Image

 PROJECT TASK-
-We hace given a grayscale image whose pixel values are stored in a 2-D array named image.
+We have given a grayscale image whose pixel values are stored in a 2-D array named image.

 In the grayscale image, we use a single 8-bit integer to represent the brightness of the pixel.
 0 represents black, while 255 represents white.
 Everything between 0 and 255 represents different shades of gray.